BL 9.2-inch howitzer: Combat use

 A disadvantage of the dismantling system was an inability to fire directly from the travelling carriage the way the BL 8-inch howitzer could.
 Thirty-six hours were normally required to dismount a gun from its travelling configuration and set it up for firing.
-This disadvantage was offset by the stability of the siege mounting which made it "the most accurate of heavy howitzers".
+(During the Battle of Arras one crew succeeded in dismounting they gun at 10.00 pm one evening, hauling it forward about 2 mi by caterpillar tractor over shell-pitted road impassable to other motor vehicles, and having it in action at 05.00 am next day, a feat that even the battery commander had considered impossible.)
+This mobility disadvantage was offset by the stability of the siege mounting which made it "the most accurate of heavy howitzers".

 In World War I British service, the gun served only on the Western Front with 36 British, one Australian and two Canadian batteries.
 Batteries increased in size from four guns to six during 1916–17.
-Initially, batteries were in Heavy Artillery Groups – usually a single battery of 9.2-inch with the other four batteries being differently equipped.
-Mid-war Groups were renamed Brigades RGA, and there were different types but the pattern of a single 9.2-inch battery in a brigade was retained.
+Initially, batteries were in Heavy Artillery Groups – usually a single battery of 9.2-inch with a varying number of batteries of other calibres.
+In January 1918 the groups were converted to permanent Brigades, RGA, in which a 'Howitzer, 9.2-inch' brigade comprised one 9.2-inch battery and three equipped with 6-inch howitzers.
+In October 1918, during the final pursuit of the defeated German Army, most of the siege batteries had to be left behind because of difficulties of transporting heavy guns and their ammunition.
+An ad hoc brigade ('Christian's Brigade') was formed by XIII Corps' Heavy Artillery, consisting of two batteries of Mark II 9.2-inch howitzers and one of 8-inch howitzers, with orders to 'keep up with the hunt'.
+These heavy howitzers advanced as close behind the infantry as they could, giving supporting fire until 7 November, when the state of the roads made further advance impossible.

 During World War II, some guns went to France with the British Expeditionary Force, but their main deployment was in the United Kingdom as anti-invasion defences.
 According to the post-war memoirs of comedian Spike Milligan, who served in the Royal Artillery's 56th Heavy Regiment, 9.2-inch howitzer ammunition was so scarce in the early years of the Second World War that gun-crews in training were reduced to shouting "bang" in unison, as no shells were available to practice with.